dappcoder/hello-swirld/README.md

-# Hashgraph application template
+# Hashgraph Application Template
 This is an alternative (arguably friendlier) maven setup for Hashgraph SDK based applications.

-It allows you to build and run hashgraph apps using the SDK more like an external resource rather than creating new modules along the demo apps inside the SDK directory structure.
+It allows you to build and run Hashgraph apps using the SDK more like an external resource rather than creating new modules along the demo apps inside the SDK directory structure.

-Clone this repo to whatever location (independend from the Hashgraph sdk).
+Clone this repo to whatever location (independent from the Hashgraph sdk).
 ## Install Hashgraph SDK
 Follow the pre-requisites, download and unzip the SDK to preferred location.
 See https://www.swirlds.com/download/